 If the NEF receives the AF request with optional attributes namely "multiModalId", NEF shall store and forward the attributes to PCF to support the delivery of multi-modal services.

+- the Low Latency, Low Loss and Scalable Throughput (L4S) Support within the "l4S" attribute.

-()Editor’s Note: Feature name and granartulity is FFS
+Editor’s Note: Feature name and granartulity is FFS